SiddyHub/DaprAksDeploy/README.md

 ## Access our Application

 After all Dapr Components, Kubernetes files and NGINX Ingress Controller is deployed we can access our application using our Static IP Address.
-It’s best to use an incognito session or private window.
+Itâ€™s best to use an incognito session or private window.

 `https://<YOUR-STATIC-IP-ADDRESS>`